phsilvarepo/MAROCD/README.md

-# Maritime Obtacle Detection and Classification Dataset (MAROCD)
+# Maritime Obstacle Detection and Classification Dataset (MAROCD)

 ## Overview
 This repository contains the MAROCD dataset for obstacle detection and classification in maritime environments.
 The dataset is designed to provide the necessary data to achieve a robust CNN-based obstacle detector for maritime environments.
 The labels in this dataset are in the YOLO annotation format.